echosenone/office2021/README.md

 ## Activation
 I recommend running activation after 180 days or if says it is not valid.

+So after is ready for activation, first install the renewal.
+If you are connected to internet after 180 days it will re-activate office.
+Then, its the final part.
+Activate Office!

 # Q: How do I install?
 A: So the original config *configuration-office* has project and visio removed.
 If you want those features, use the name from the configuration-office file and overwrite the file.
 A: Assuming you have the files, you can run the bat file.